 - Up to 7 times less water use

 - Up to 6,000% less mineral waste

-- 100% less earth shifted (on average 250 tons of earth is moved for just 1 carat of diamond)
+- 100% less earth shifted (on average, 250 tons of earth is moved for just 1 carat of a diamond)

 - 100% less disruption of animal habitats

-- No holes in the ground has to be dug (other than for the building foundation of the lab)
+- No holes in the ground have to be dug (other than for the building foundation of the lab)

 Learn more about the environmental benefits of lab-grown diamonds in our in-depth article here.